 April’s Follies: Concert with Héloïse Bernard, Annemarie Klein and Jan Waterfield

-Tue 1 April
+Tue 1 April at 7pm

 If Folly is the opposite of Reason, then musicians throughout the ages have embraced this side of human behaviour and celebrated it through songs, dances and musical variations and more.
 Follies can be pleasant, painful and everything in-between.